dougeby/IntuneDocs/InTuneDocs/GetStarted/supported-web-browsers.md

 |Office 365 Admin Portal     |All browsers, including mobile browsers and managed browsers  |
 |Company Portal website     |**On mobile devices:** use the default web browser for each supported platform   <br /><br />**On Windows PCs:** Internet Explorer 10 or later, or Microsoft Edge<br /><br />**On Mac OS X 10.9 or later:** Apple Safari    |

 > [!Note] Microsoft Edge and mobile browsers are not supported for the admin console because they do not support [Microsoft Silverlight](https://msdn.microsoft.com/en-us/library/cc838158(v=vs.95).aspx).
-The Intune console is moving from a Silverlight experience to an HTML5 console, where over a period of time, all of Intune's mobile device and application management features will be [made available in the new Microsoft Azure portal](https://blogs.technet.microsoft.com/enterprisemobility/2015/11/17/enhancing-managed-mobile-productivity/).
+The Intune console is moving from the Silverlight experience over a period of time; eventually, all of Intune's mobile device and application management features will be [made available in the new Microsoft Azure portal](https://blogs.technet.microsoft.com/enterprisemobility/2015/11/17/enhancing-managed-mobile-productivity/).

 ### See also
 [What to know before you start Microsoft Intune](what-to-know-before-you-start-microsoft-intune.md)